 How do I play a media file in Canvas Studio?

-No matter how you access Canvas Studio, the Studio media player includes a variety of options you can use to manage your media viewing experience.
-The media player also supports keyboard shortcuts.
-For details, view the Canvas Studio Media Player Keyboard Shortcuts PDF.
+In Canvas Studio, the media player includes a variety of options you can use to manage your viewing experience.

 If your institution uses the Canvas Studio LTI in Canvas LMS, Studio media may be embedded as part of a Canvas course page or group content via the Rich Content Editor.
-Embedded media in Canvas may or may not include comments.
+Embedded media in Canvas may or may not include the comments feature.

-In your Studio account, locate the media you want to view.
-By default, Canvas Studio displays your added media in the My Library page .
-You can also view media in your other media libraries , or search for the media in the search field .
+In your Studio account, locate the media you want to view on the My Library page , or using the search field .

 Note: Media library pages display up to 20 media files per page.
 To view additional media files, use the page navigation options at the bottom of the page.

 To play the video or audio file, click the Play button .
 View the total length of the media in the timeline .

 To set the playback volume for the media, click the Volume button then click and drag the volume indicator .
 To decrease the volume, move the indicator to the left.
 To increate the volume, move the indicator to the right.